vijaygitt/GPS_Tracking_Application/README.md

 - `GET /api/vehicles/{vehicleId}/distance`: Calculate distance traveled for a vehicle within a time frame.
 - `GET /api/owners/vehicles`: Get a list of vehicles owned by the logged-in user.

-For detailed API documentation, please refer to the [API Documentation](api.md) file.

 ## Database Design